apache/yetus/asf-site-src/source/documentation/in-progress/precommit/index.html.md

 # Purpose

 Performing reviews can be an overwhelming process.
 The more complex the base, the more comprehensive reviews end up.
 Building that functionality into the build itself is a full time job.
-Plus, if a new check is added, there is a good chance that the existing code has problems and just want to prevent new bits from making the existing problem worse.
+When a new check is added there is a good chance the existing code has problems and often maintainers just want to prevent new bits from making the existing problem worse.

 This is where Apache Yetus' precommit utilities come into the picture.